shawlu95/system-design/redis/readme.md

 ### Consistency

+Causess of inconsistency:

+- whe nunderlying data change, cache is not updated
+- there's delay in cahced results (write-behind async)
+- inconsistency across cached nodes (read replicas)

-Common strategy is to 'invalidate' cache (removing it
+Common strategy is to 'invalidate' cache (removing it).

 #### Write-through cache